 WATCH: Oklahoma DC Ted Roof Press Conference

-Oklahoma defensive coordinator Ted Roof met with the media on Monday ahead of the Sooners' Week 2 matchup with Kent State.
+Oklahoma defensive coordinator Ted Roof met with the media ahead of OU's Week 3 matchup with Nebraska.

 Watch Oklahoma defensive coordinator Ted Roof's full press conference from Monday, Sept.
-5 ahead of the Sooners' Week 2 matchup with the Kent State Golden Flashes on Saturday in Norman.
+12 ahead of the Sooners' Week 3 matchup with the Nebraska Cornhuskers on Saturday in Lincoln, NE.

 Want to join the discussion?
 Click here to become a member of the AllSooners message board community today!